alexforencich/cocotbext-axi/README.md

 ### AXI stream

 The `AxiStreamSource`, `AxiStreamSink`, and `AxiStreamMonitor` classes can be used to drive, receive, and monitor traffic on AXI stream interfaces.
 The `AxiStreamSource` drives all signals except for `tready` and can be used to drive AXI stream traffic into a design.
 The `AxiStreamSink` drives the `tready` line only and as such can receive AXI stream traffic and exert backpressure.
-The `AxiStreamMonitor` drives no signals and as such can be connected to internal AXI stream interfaces to monitor traffic.
+The `AxiStreamMonitor` drives no signals and as such can be connected to AXI stream interfaces anywhere within a design to passively monitor traffic.

 To use these modules, import the one you need and connect it to the DUT: